visto9259/.github-laminas/.github/PULL_REQUEST_TEMPLATE.md

   - Why do you feel the refactor is necessary?
   - What types of refactoring are you doing?
-  - TARGET THE NEXT MINOR BRANCH OR THE NEXT MAJOR IF BC WILL BE BROKEN -->
+  - TARGET THE NEXT MINOR BRANCH OR THE NEXT MAJOR IF BC WILL BE BROKEN

+ - If the pull request is resolving issues
+  - Add "Fixes #{issue number}" to the description

+-->